-Highland Center for the Arts
+Michael A. Hughes Center for the Arts

-The 24,000 square foot facilty is one of the top performance and rehearsal facilities in the region and offers dedicated spaces for music, drama, and fine arts that are professionally equipped to encourage creativity and maximize the student experience.
+The 24,000 square foot facility is one of the top performance and rehearsal facilities in the region and offers dedicated spaces for music, drama, and fine arts that are professionally equipped to encourage creativity and maximize the student experience.

-Music programs include guitar, jazz and chorus
+Music programs include guitar, jazz, and chorus

-Located on the ground floor of the Highland Center for the Arts are dedicated music rooms.
+Located on the ground floor of the Michael A. Hughes Center for the Arts are dedicated music rooms.
 There is a large chorus room with a grand piano and choral risers.
 There is also a dedicated recording studio for voice and music studies.
 Adjacent to the chorus room is the instrumental room, a large rehearsal area for Highland's guitar and jazz ensemble programs.
 Across the hall from these rooms are several small practice rooms.

 Dramatic and musical theater are a focus at Highland